Beginner Guide

 The point is not to win an argument.
 The point is to follow Christ.

-Apologetics can help.
-Reading can help.
-A careful answer can help.
-But Catholic faith becomes real as worship, repentance, prayer, charity, patience, and communion with the Church.
+Apologetics, reading, and a careful answer all help.
+But the faith becomes real in worship, repentance, prayer, and the life of the Church.

 First Steps